Lumo logo in cream color

 Few doubt that there’s room for improvement on quality and yield with better-timed, more precise irrigations, and almost all the growers we work with believe Lumo will help them get closer to the ideal.

-5. Equipment maintenance savings
+5. Irrigation automation ROI from equipment maintenance savings

 There’s a couple different ways to think about this one.